 Bernice Worden's hardware store

-Crime Scene Location in Plainfield, Wisconsin
+Crime Scene Location Plainfield, Wisconsin

 This is the location of Bernice Worden's hardware store.